 Learning Abroad Mission Statement

-Century College Learning Abroad programming offers students educational travel experiences that will enhance students’ understanding of other parts of the world, and it offers an awareness and appreciation of the interdependence of cultures and communities.
+Century College Learning Abroad programming offers students educational travel experiences that will enhance students’ awareness and appreciation of the interdependence of cultures and communities.
 Our programming also enables students to expand their professional abilities in order to effectively collaborate within a global workforce.
-Learning Abroad programming serves the college’s mission to prepare and empower our students to adapt and thrive as citizens of our global community.
+Learning Abroad Programming serves the college’s mission to prepare and empower our students to adapt and thrive as citizens of our global community.

 We are committed to meeting the standards set forth by The Standards of Good Practice for the Forum on Education Abroad, including:

-- Utilizing college curriculum to develop study abroad programming that fulfills a graduation, general education, or major requirement
+- Utilizing college curriculum to develop learning abroad programming that fulfills a graduation, general education, or major requirement

 - Providing programming that is financially supported through scholarships and public financial aid